maxmods/bah.mod/jansson.mod/jansson/doc/apiref.rst

 ``JSON_ALLOW_NUL``
    Allow ``\u0000`` escape inside string values.
-This is a safety measure; If you know your input can contain NUL bytes, use this flag.
-If you don't use this flag, you don't have to worry about NUL bytes inside strings unless you explicitly create themselves by using e.g. :func:`json_stringn()` or ``s#`` format specifier for :func:`json_pack()`.
+This is a safety measure; If you know your input can contain null bytes, use this flag.
+If you don't use this flag, you don't have to worry about null bytes inside strings unless you explicitly create themselves by using e.g. :func:`json_stringn()` or ``s#`` format specifier for :func:`json_pack()`.

-   Object keys cannot have embedded NUL bytes even if this flag is used.
+   Object keys cannot have embedded null bytes even if this flag is used.

    .. versionadded:: 2.6